-We tried several types of messages, from a conversation about a specific technical topic, by creating cross-promotion or affiliate marketing opportunities and also create educational content with their help, which was the case of “Morning Routines of 11 Successful WordPress Business Owners”.
+We tried several types of messages, from a conversation about a specific technical topic, by creating cross-promotion or affiliate WordPress marketing opportunities and also create educational content with their help, which was the case of “Morning Routines of 11 Successful WordPress Business Owners”.
 This article started with a research stage, then I wrote some outreach emails and finally, almost two or three weeks of follow up emails.

-Start by making a list of blogs or WordPress communities that you think it would be interesting for your product and start a conversation there (ask for feedback, share interesting resources, engage in AMA conversations – Ask Me Anything).
+Start by making a list of blogs or WordPress communities that you think it would be interesting for your product and start a conversation there (ask for feedback, share new resources, engage in AMA conversations – Ask Me Anything).

-List your product to existing articles
+List your product to existing articles.

 6. Advertise & Feature your blog articles within existing WordPress related newsletters

 Here, you can run some display advertising and sponsor some editions of a specific newsletter.
 As an example, wpMail.me have this option, where you can sponsor a special version and display the banner of your product or company.